 No organic thing should be around an ozone generator.
 There should be no one in the room with an ozone generator and it should be used in unoccupied spaces.
 Make sure that you’re out of the room whenever an ozone generator is going.
 Since an ozone generator has to run for three to six hours per room, you should find somewhere else to stay.
 If you’re trying to get rid of pests, running one for 6-8 hours per day in a week’s time will show a positive result.

-An ozone generator is not a magical contraption that will solve all your problems.
+A quality ozone generator is not a magical contraption that will solve all your problems.
 It’s only a piece of remedial and restorative processes that you may need professional help with.
 It’s not a bad thing to ask for help or buy services from people.
 Pest control is the best option for killing bugs and other pests.
 Mold remedial professionals are the best way to get rid of mold.
 However, if you do it yourself, know that ozone generators are best at removing odors!